IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 Click a system to select it.
 Ctrl+click adds or removes one, and dragging on empty space draws a selection box.
 Escape clears the selection.

-Drag a star to move it, with the rest of the selection if it is selected.
+Drag a star to move it.
+If it is part of a selection, the whole selection moves.
 Shift+Arrow nudges the selection.
 For an exact spot, type into the Position fields on the Inspector's Overview tab.
-A moved system keeps its lanes, and their lengths are updated.
+A moved system keeps its hyperlanes and their lengths are updated.
 Its planets and fleets move with it.

 To delete several systems you added since opening the save, select them, right-click one and pick "Delete N added systems".
-Systems the save already had are left alone.
+Systems that were already present in the save cannot be deleted.

 ### Hyperlanes